History of Sacred Heart-Griffin

 In 2005, the Springfield Dominican Sisters, sponsors of SHG, made a public commitment to dismantling systemic racism in their institutions, including SHG.
 Teachers at SHG are trained to be anti-racist and manage classrooms that actively promote social justice and foster understanding of all global cultures.

-Students are taught to live their faith by understanding and fighting against social oppression in all its forms: racism, sexism, homophobia etc. These many changes in the history of Sacred Heart-Griffin High School over the years have not changed the core mission, Academic Excellence in a Community of Faith.
+Students are taught to live their faith by understanding and fighting against social oppression in all its forms.
+These many changes in the history of Sacred Heart-Griffin High School over the years have not changed the core mission, Academic Excellence in a Community of Faith.